The Washington State University Pullman Catalog

 3. Ability to read critically and synthesize information produced by professional anthropologists and published in academic books and journals;

-5. Ability to apply the principles, findings, and research and analytical methods of anthropology to new situations and data, including those of everyday life.
+5. Ability to apply the principles, findings, and analytical methods of anthropology to new situations and data, including those of everyday life.

 https://anthro.wsu.edu/undergraduate-studies/program-learning-goals/